-If a player standing on or off the field-of-play throws an object at an opponent on the fieldof-play, play is restarted with a direct free kick (DFK) or penalty kick (PK) from the position where the object struck or would have struck the opponent.
+If a player standing on or off the field-of-play throws an object at an opponent on the field-of-play, play is restarted with a direct free kick (DFK) or penalty kick (PK) from the position where the object struck or would have struck the opponent.

-If a player standing inside the field of play throws an object at any person outside the field of play, play is restarted with an indirect free kick (IFK).
+If a player standing inside the field of play throws an object at any person outside the field of play, play is restarted with an direct free kick (DFK).

-If a substitute or substituted player throws an object at an opponent standing inside the field of play, play is restarted with an indirect free kick (IFK).
+If a substitute or substituted player throws an object at an opponent standing inside the field of play, play is restarted with an direct free kick (DFK) or penalty kick (PK).